 UPDATE: WKAR’s Scott Pohl interviewed me about the exhibition: http://wkar.org/post/msu-museum-exhibition-chronicles-ww1

 “The battle of the fences” is what the young newspaperman-turned-information-czar George Creel called his propaganda campaign on behalf of the United States government.
-On April 6, 1917, President Woodrow Wilson had committed the nation to what was then called the Great War.
+On April 6, 1917, President Woodrow Wilson and the United States Congress commited the nation to what was then called the Great War.
 One week later, Wilson established the Committee on Public Information (CPI), naming Creel as its head.

 With a $1,250,000 budget (and more to be had from President Wilson), Creel quickly set his propaganda machine to work.
 Artists and advertisers in the Committee’s Division of Pictorial Publicity began producing images and copy to sell the Great War to Americans.
 By the time the CPI ended its work on August 21, 1919, the Division had created 1,438 artworks upon which millions of posters were produced.